TomKauffeld/advent-of-code-2024/AdventOfCode.Day12/README.md

 but the locaion on the top right is different.
 When these extra checks returns true, we don't add it as it is an extension to an already existing fence.
 Once the sides and areas are calculated, the price is calculated for each region by multiplying the sides by the area.
-And we sum the prices to get our awnser.
+And we sum the prices to get our answer.